TUW-GEO/ecmwf_models/docs/index.rst

 After that you can use the command line program ``ecmwf_download`` to download data.
-For example ``ecmwf_download /path/to/storage 39 40 -s 2000-01-01 -e 2000-02-01 -p ERA-Interim`` would download the parameters 39 and 40 of ERA-Interim in grib format on the default gaussian grid for ERA-Interim into the folder ``/path/to/storage`` between the first of January 2000 and the first of February 2000.
+For example ``ecmwf_download /path/to/storage 39 40 -s 2000-01-01 -e 2000-02-01 -p ERA-Interim`` would download the parameters 39 and 40 of ERA-Interim in grib1 format on the default gaussian grid for ERA-Interim into the folder ``/path/to/storage`` between the first of January 2000 and the first of February 2000.
 The data will be stored in subfolders of the format ``YYYY/jjj``, where YYYY describes the year and jjj the day of the year for the downloaded files.
 After the download the data can be